500 Pushups a Day for 1 Month Results: Why It Improves Endurance but Not Optimal for Chest Growth

 This way, you won’t be putting too much stress on your body all at once.
 As time goes on, and you ensure you are getting proper recovery, you can do more and more pushups, slowly building up to 500 in a day.

-500 Pushups a Day: Before and After (Push Ups Everyday Results With Pictures)
+500 Pushups a Day: Before & After (Results With Pictures)

 To start off our discussion about the benefits and downsides of doing 500 every single day, let’s take a look at a few people who have posted their results online.